Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 Test Users are temporary Facebook accounts that you can create to test various features of your app.
 To add test users for your app, Navigate to Roles -> Test Users and click on add/edit test user accounts.

-## Publishing the app to the public
+## Publishing the app
-To publish the chatbot to the public first we need to submit our app for Facebook review.
+To publish the chatbot, we need to submit our app for Facebook review.
 To do that, click on App Review -> start a submission.

-After publishing the app publicly, any Facebook users can access it by directly sending messages to the corresponding Facebook page that hosts the chatbot.
+After publishing the app, any Facebook users can access it by directly sending messages to the corresponding Facebook page that hosts the chatbot.

 ## Contribute
 #### Simple 3 step to contribute to this repo: